 Questions Agency Response Actions RAG Constraints/Problems Target Date/Evidence Lead Person Desired Outcome 2a.
 Does the Board recognise that this is an issue that it should be concerned about?
 Children's' Social Care This is an issue that the board should be concerned about given potential to undermine effective responses to CSA, Peer on Peer abuse & CSE.
 Expectations that board agencies will challenge any inappropriate language / use escalation process where necessary.
 Training for CSC staff and peer monitoring.
 Spot- checks on case notes.
 G CSC audits and spot checks in Dec 14 & April 15.
 Checks to be embedded in audit processes and supervision from May '15 onwards NL/ RM /AC To ensure that CSC & the professional network uses language which appropriately reflects abuse and exploitation.
-Page 9 Education This is an issue that the board should be concerned about.
+Education This is an issue that the board should be concerned about.
 Evidence of inappropriate use of language to describe young people's sexual behaviour must be challenged and escalated.
 Expectations that board agencies will challenge any inappropriate language using formal escalation process where necessary.
 G Advice to schools through information as part of Headteachers Bulletin; online CSE training; 'Julia' briefings & LSCB conference on neglect.
 NL/ AC/ LSCB To ensure that schools and all agencies supporting them uses language which appropriately reflects the abuse and not minimising it by language which shifts the blame and responsibility 2b.
 How can the Board ensure that this issue is addressed within its Child Sexual Exploitation strategy?
 Children's' Social Care CSC is committed to embedding the CSE Strategy; challenging language and practice as necessary.
 Revise strategy to ensure there is reference to language used by professionals.
 Ensure all agencies aware of escalation process for raising concerns.
 G Completed Strategy sub- group.
 JW/ NL /AC Clear processes to monitor and address the use of inappropriate language

-Education Children's Services are committed to embedding the CSE Strategy; challenging language and practice as necessary.
+Education committed to embedding the CSE Strategy; challenging language and practice as necessary.
 Review strategy to ensure there is reference to language used by all staff in schools and ensure safeguarding leads are in a position of sufficient influence to ensure appropriate challenge takes place.
-G Completed AC/NL/LSCB Clear processes to monitor and address the use of inappropriate language 2c.
-Are there other opportunities or levers at the Boards disposal for changing professional practice and language in this area?
-The board and partner agencies should require universities and professional training bodies to address the use of language within qualifying courses.
-Address with providers of SW training / include in all ASYE modules.
+G Completed AC/NL/LSCB Clear processes to monitor and address the use of inappropriate language Children's Social Care Address with providers of SW training / include in all ASYE modules.
 G Completed re: ASYE and on track re: providers of social work training.
 NL/AC/ WA Increased professional awareness and competency.
-10 Education Advice to schools following the SCR to include specific reference to the need for analysis and challenge with regard to the reporting of sexual behaviour in schools.
-Lesson learnt from 'Julia' SCR briefings to be rolled out across schools.
+Education specific reference to the need for analysis and challenge with regard to Lesson learnt from 'Julia' SCR briefings to be rolled out across schools.
 On going development of AIM programme with Children's Social Care as lead agency.
 G Multi-agency training offer in place via LSCB.
 AC/NL Ensure that sexually harmful behaviour is identified and addressed in relation to both the victim and perpetrator